Wrinkles, rucks, and folds formed in a heavy sheet on a frictional surface: Theoretical analysis of the axisymmetric state

 The full derivation is provided in SM~\S~II.
 Equations~(\ref{sec03:eq:R}) and (\ref{sec03:eq:F}) with the prefactors (\ref{sec04B:sol:cs}) and (\ref{sec04B:sol:ks}) are plotted as solid lines in Fig.~\ref{Figure03}, and show excellent agreement with both the experiment and FES.

-From this analysis, we also obtained the in-plane stresses $\sigma_{rr}$ and $\sigma_{\theta\theta}$ in the lifted region from this analysis (see SM~\S~II).
+From this analysis, we also obtained the in-plane stresses $\sigma_{rr}$ and $\sigma_{\theta\theta}$ in the lifted region (see SM~\S~II).
 However, the discrepancy between these analytical stress profiles and the FES becomes significant near $r=R$ [see Fig.~\ref{Figure04}].
-This indicates that the clamped condition $u_r(R)=0$ adopted above is not strictly accurate.
-Although the clamped solution provides good estimations of $F$ and $R$, it does not capture a detailed stress distribution~\cite{chopin2008liquid, dai2021poking}.
-A more accurate analytical description of the stress field requires matching the solution of the FvK equations for $r<R$ with a planar solution for $r>R$~\cite{chopin2008liquid, vella2018regimes, dai2020radial}.
+Although the analysis based on the clamped boundary condition, $u_r(R)=0$, provides good estimations of $F$ and $R$, it fails to predict a detailed stress distribution~\cite{chopin2008liquid, dai2021poking}.
+Because the center of the sheet is pushed upwards, the entire region of $0<r<R$ must be stretched both radially and azimuthally under the clamped boundary condition.
+Consequently, the present theoretical analysis predicts the positive stress field over the entire considered region.
+In contrast, both in the indentation test and FES, the material is allowed to slide on the substrate at $r=R$.
+As $d$ increases, material points undergo a small inward radial displacement, and the azimuthal direction contracts, leading to the appearance of the circumferentially compressive region $\sigma_{\theta\theta}<0$.
+Thus a more accurate analytical description of the stress field requires matching the solution of the FvK equations for $r<R$ with a planar solution for $r>R$~\cite{chopin2008liquid, vella2018regimes, dai2020radial}.
 We leave this matching problem for future work, and we here will focus on the fundamental properties of the stress field within the contact region.